Lanigithub/SQL-Basics/README.md

                        FROM table_name
                       WHERE condition;
           Operators in The WHERE Clause:   = , <> ( not equal), >, < , like 'a%'( wildcards) or ' _a' or h(a-c), in( a,b), between a and b , is null, is not null

+__3. SQL-Basics_3: SQL JOIN
+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+Here are the different types of the JOINs in SQL:
+**(INNER) JOIN: Returns records that have matching values in both tables **LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table **RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table **FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table